LordDemonos/Quarm.Guide/README.md

 Notice the texture name is the same name as your custom cursor file name.
 The author should also provide you values for the X, Y location and the CX, CY size.

-If they didn’t and you are proficient with Adobe Photoshop or other graphic editing programs you can find the size and location your self.
+If they didn’t and you are proficient with Adobe Photoshop or other graphic editing programs you can find the size and location yourself.
 The X,Y location is the X,Y pixel coordinates where the graphic starts inside the graphic file.
 The CX,CY is the pixel size of the graphic inside the file.

 Once these basics are done correctly you should get your new mouse pointer in game.
-If everything is working be proud of your self because you can take this knowledge and start to create your own!
+If everything is working, be proud of yourself because you can take this knowledge and start to create your own!

-If you have no mouse pointer after this more then likely the X,Y or the CX,CY values are wrong or you have a typo in the filename.
+If you have no mouse pointer after this more than likely the X,Y or the CX,CY values are wrong or you have a typo in the filename.
 If it’s a typo in the filename of the .tga file you should see an error in your uierrors.txt about it.
 [Source: eqinterface](https://www.eqinterface.com/forums/faq.php?faq=install#faq_howto_install)

 ## Suggestions Feedback and Help